ron-matt163/minesweeper_solver/README.md

 # Solving Minesweeper using a Probabilistic Approach

-## How to run this stochastic minesweeper program
+## How to run this stochastic minesweeper solver
 Step 1: Enter the /src folder which contains all of the code files

 Step 2: If you want to make the program solve a custom sized minesweeper board, you can run the following command: